sergiocastrovale/dmp/README.md

 * Decent loading states

+* Search bar is overflowing in mobile view

 ### Features

 * Add social media from Musicbrainz API
+* Add artist description from Musicbrainz API

 ### Infrastructure

 * Properly setup ESLint + Prettier
+* Move the conversion from Listing to object map to a centralized location (code duplication in `nuxt.config.ts` and `index.vue`)